Wikifab/ext-simple-embed-video/README.md

 ## Installation

-Firstly this extension requires PageForm, an other Mediawiki's extension.
+Firstly this extension requires PageForm and EmbedVideo, two Mediawiki's extensions.

 Download and extract the extension in the "extension" repository of your project.
 Your extension repository name has to be : SimpleEmbedVideo.